threatrack/ghidra-patchdiff-correlator/README.md

 ## How to use?

-**tl;dr:** Just select the `Bulk Instructions Match` Correlator when adding a Correlator to a Version Tracking Session.
+**tl;dr:** Just select the `Bulk Basic Block Mnemonics Match` Correlator when adding a Correlator to a Version Tracking Session.

 **Full workflow:**

-1. Run `Exact Function * Match` Correlators.
+1. Run the `Exact Function * Match` Correlators.
 2. `Accept` all matched functions.
-3. Run `Bulk Instructions Match`, but select `Exclude accepted matches`.
-4. Order the functions by `Similarity` and go through starting from most similar, i.e., starting with score `1.000`.
+3. `Accept` suitable `Implied Matches`
+4. Run some `Reference` Correlators.
+5. `Accept` matches.
+6. Repeat matching until you are confident the function you are after has been matched up and accepted.
+7. Run a `Bulk * Match` with `Only match accepted matches` select.
+This will produce a scoring for your accepted matches for similarity of the functions.

+### Hints

+- The `Bulk Basic Block Mnemonics Match` Correlator is good for finding basic block changes.
+- The `Bulk Mnemomics Match` Correlator is robust against instruction reordering performed by compilers.

 ## How does it work?